Socolin/Socolin.RabbitMQ.Client/README.md

 - `SimpleMessageAcknowledgementPipe` This pipe is going to Ack messages when processing worked and Reject when an exception is throw.
 - `FastRetryMessageAcknowledgementPipe` This pipe is going to Ack messages when processing worked.
 When an exception occurs it will requeue the message with a header `RetryCount`.
 If the processing failed, and the message already have a header `RetryCount` with a value equal to the maximum retry count, then the message will be rejected.
 Rejecting the message will delete it, except if you have configured a dead letter queue on the queue.
 See [Dead Letter Exchanges](https://www.rabbitmq.com/dlx.html) for more details.
+- `DelayedRetryMessageAcknowledgementPipe` This pipe is working like `FastRetryMessageAcknowledgementPipe` but instead of immediately retry failed messages it delays them.
+To achieve this, the pipe enqueue failed message with a Per-Message TTL (an expiration) in another queue.
+This queue *must* have the first queue configured as dead letter queue (you can use the helper `DelayedRetryMessageAcknowledgementPipe.CreateDelayQueueAsync` for that), so when messages expire they are enqueue by RabbitMQ server into the first queue.

 #### Deserialize Pipe